vrace/joi-grad-shopping-cart-c/README.md

 ## Problem Statement

 We have an existing shopping cart application, with a small set of eCommerce/shopping cart rules.
 Rules include calculation of total price, discount and loyalty points calculation.
-Most of the business logic is implemented in single method ShoppingCart.checkout.
+Most of the business logic is implemented in single function shopping_cart_checkout.

 ## Technology used